App helps travellers speak in foreign languages

 The pricing will move away from a credit-based model towards a subscription-based model.
 The app will be free for use for the first 24 hours upon initial launch, but then will require a weekly or monthly subscription.

-Competitors for the app include Google Translate, Jibbigo (both of which have free versions of their apps) and SmartTrans, which also makes use of Nuances voice recognition software and costs $19.99 (12.87 pounds).
+Competitors for the app include Google Translate, Jibbigo (both of which have free versions of their apps) and SmartTrans, which also makes use of Nuances voice recognition software and costs $19.99.

 The app, available on the Apple App Store, currently supports nine languages - three dialects of English, Spanish, French, Italian, German, Chinese and Japanese.
 Support for ten more languages is planned.